The essence of the intercultural competences micro-module

 Expert Meetings

 We have gathered experts from all over Europe to help you gain fundamental insights into intercultural competences, how you can further develop them and what (scientific) issues underlie them.
 In addition, we support your Citizen Science project by giving you hands-on information and examples of how citizen science works and what its strengths and risks are.
-During the 3rd, 5th and 9th week of the course, we will host a large variety of Expert Meetings on the topics of intercultural competences and citizen science that you can follow.
+During dedicated weeks of the course, we will host a large variety of Expert Meetings on the topics of intercultural competences and citizen science that you can follow.
 These will be scheduled throughout the week at various times to provide a flexible course.
-You have to follow at least one Expert Meeting within each Expert Meeting week (so one in week 3, week 5 and week 9; at least three meetings in total, but more are, of course, highly encouraged!).
+You have to follow at least one Expert Meeting within each Expert Meeting week (but more are, of course, highly encouraged!).
 Since each week will give you important insights for your project as well as your own development, you will need to divide and conquer with your team and reflect on the sessions you attended with your peers.
 A great way to already strengthen your communication skills!
 After registration, you will see the complete overview of all possible Expert Meetings that you can attend.
-A selection of the topics that we offered in our first run of the ICCS course can be found below.
+A selection of the topics that we offered in the previous run of the ICCS course can be found below.

 Coaching & Reflection